17 Best Palaces in Rome

 Villa Farnesina| ©Jean-Pierre Dalbéra

-Here's a palace that stands out from the rest.
-It is the Villa Farnesina, located at Via della Lungara 230, in the Trastevere neighborhood, where there are many things to do.
+Here is a palace that stands out from the rest.
+This is the Villa Farnesina, located at Via della Lungara 230, in the Trastevere district, where there is plenty to do.

 It was designed by architect Baldasarre Peruzzi and built between 1506 and 1511 for Agostino Chigi, who originally called it Villa Chigi.
-This place was created to impress wealthy Romans and, with its luxurious decor and beautiful garden, it certainly did.
+This place was created to impress wealthy Romans, and with its luxurious decoration and beautiful garden, it certainly succeeded.

 The Villa Farnesina is a Renaissance palace that houses beautiful paintings by Raphael.
-The most impressive room is the Loggia of Cupid and Psyche, where Raphael, together with his disciples, created a masterpiece.
-Other rooms that will leave you amazed are the Hall of Galatea, where you will find Raphael's Triumph of Galatea and the Hall of Perspectives.
+The most impressive room is the Loggia of Cupid and Psyche, where Raphael and his disciples created a masterpiece.
+Other rooms that will leave you amazed are the Hall of Galatea, where Raphael's Triumph of Galatea is located, and the Hall of Perspectives.

 Reviews from other travellers